rwealleans20/studio_slackr/README.md

 The second command serves the project locally.

+_Note: In order to be able to sign in on a cloud9 preview url your workspace.c9users.io url will need to be whitelisted by a teacher._

 Once you are able to view the slackr app go through the code to find the `TODO`s to complete your project and add cool features.